enriquebris/goworkerpool/readme.md

 ## Go :: Pool of workers
-Simple Pool of workers that allows to dynamically update / pause / resume live workers.
+Simple Pool of concurrent workers that allows to dynamically update / pause / resume live workers.

 ## Installation
 ```bash